tramplingh/Machine-Learning-Projects/FloodMapping/README.md

+### TL;DR

-### This project implements an image segmentation system for automated flood detection in satellite and aerial imagery using deep learning.
+This project implements an image segmentation system for automated flood detection in satellite and aerial imagery using _deep learning and transfer learning_.
 The primary objective is to identify and visualize regions affected by flooding by generating a probability heatmap overlay on the input image.

+*Check it out here by uploading* an aerial image of a flood affected area: https://floodmapping-xnqphjv4amhud88gbgfd2n.streamlit.app/

 ---